League (unit): Spain

-The legua or Spanish league was originally understood as equivalent to 3 millas (Spanish miles).
-This varied depending on local standards for the pie (Spanish foot) and on the precision of measurement, but was officially equivalent to 4,180 metres (2.6 miles) before the legua was abolished by Philip II in 1568.
+The legal Spanish legua was originally understood as equivalent to 3 millas (Spanish miles).
+This varied depending on local standards for the pie (Spanish foot) and on the precision of measurement, but was officially equivalent to 4,180 metres (2.6 miles) before it was abolished by Philip II in 1568.
+Since 1568, the common league of 5,572.7 metres has been used.
 It remains in use in parts of Latin America, where its exact meaning varies.